New Homes in Los Angeles for Sale

 In fact, construction of new homes in Los Angeles has – for decades – fallen behind the pace of the city’s population growth, which has made in impact on prices.
 Even with more newly-built homes coming on the market, there is still upward pressure on housing prices.
-In fact, many new construction homes today sit where older homes once stood, but have since been razed and replaced.
+Many new construction homes today sit where older homes once stood, but have since been razed and replaced.
 Be sure to register for a free account so that you can receive email alerts whenever Los Angeles new construction listings come on the market.